asheshrambachan/LanguageModel_Labels/congressional_bills/README.md

     3. **Figure and Table Generation:** Produces visualizations and summary tables for the results.
         - **3.1** Estimates LLM prediction errors for each combination of prompt and model.
         - **3.2** Plots the distribution of bills over years, unique LLM major topics vs. prompt, and accuracy of LLM predictions.
-        - **3.3.1 and 3.3.2** Generate figures and tables for regressions with proxy on the LHS
+        - **3.3** Generate figures and tables for regressions with proxy on the LHS and the RHS.
-        - **3.4.1 and 4.4.2** Generate figures and tables for regressions with proxy on the RHS
 - **Prediction:**
     1. **Prompt Creation, LLM Querying, and Response Decoding**
     2. **...**